Leviathan321/opensbt-core/README.md

 All flags that can be set are (get options by -h flag):

 ```
-  -e EXPNUMBER          Hardcoded example scenario to use (possible 1, 9).
+  -e EXPNUMBER          Hardcoded example scenario to use (possible 1,2).
   -i NITERATIONS        Number iterations to perform.
   -n SIZEPOPULATION     The size of the initial population of scenario
                         candidates.
   -a ALGORITHM          The algorithm to use for search, 0 for nsga2, 1 for
                         nsga2dt.
   -t TIMESEARCH         The time to use for search with nsga2-DT (actual
-                        search time can be above the threshold, since
+                        search time can be above the threshold, since the
                         algorithm might perform nsga2 iterations, when time
                         limit is already reached.
-  -f XOSC               The path to the .pb file of the Prescan Experiment.
+  -f XOSC               The path to the scenario file.
   -min VAR_MIN [VAR_MIN ...]
                         The lower bound of each parameter.
   -max VAR_MAX [VAR_MAX ...]